Student User Guide

 To do so, click the Select a Different Program link.

-Select the Academic Unit of the program, then select the Program, and Student Catalog Year.
-If you are unsure in which academic unit your program is, set the Academic Unit field to blank, and a full listing of all programs will be available via the Program drop-down.
+Select the Academic Unit of the program, then select the Degree Type (Bachelor, Master, etc.), Program, and Student Catalog Year.
+If you are unsure in which academic unit the program is, set the Academic Unit field to blank, and a full listing of all programs will be available via the Program drop-down.

 Click on the Run Different Program button to run an audit for the selected program/catalog year.